 A perfect destination for travelers who crave nature, Colorado Springs appeals to visitors who are also looking for cultural attractions to fill their itinerary.
-Surrounded by the majestic mountains of the Colorado Rockies, Colorado Spring’s beautiful scenery is only highlighting by the city’s quirky art galleries in Manitou Springs, airplanes at the Air Force Academy, world-class Olympic Training Center and the rugged Old West feeling found in Old Colorado City.
+Surrounded by the majestic mountains of the Colorado Rockies, Colorado Spring’s beautiful scenery is only highlighted by the city’s quirky art galleries in Manitou Springs, airplanes at the Air Force Academy, the world-class Olympic Training Center, and the rugged Old West feeling found in Old Colorado City.
 There are plenty of outdoor activities for visitors to indulge in, of course, including nearby Pikes Peak, Garden of the Gods and Red Rock Canyon.

 A city that conjures up images of a magical winter wonderland, Aspen boasts beautiful surroundings, where visitors can soak up panoramic views of the Colorado Rockies against the area’s abundance of mountain chalets and popular ski areas.
 A mecca for winter sports enthusiasts, visitors can also find a wealth of high-end boutiques, interesting museums and excellent hiking trails.
 Whether you choose to climb to the summit, spot diverse wildlife or simply soak in your surroundings, the Maroon Bell peaks is a must on any itinerary.
 After a day of adventure at Aspen Mountain, Aspen Highlands or Buttermilk, relax at the world-famous and therapeutic Glenwood Springs.

 Located only a 30-minute drive from Denver, Boulder holds its own with its abundance of lush parks and beautiful landscapes perfect for a weekend getaway.
 A city with a hippie-like vibe, visitors who explore this area will be delighted to discover an array of shops, breweries and cafes.
 In addition to its thriving arts and cultural attractions, visitors can lace up their boots and head to the trails at Boulder Creek Path, Eldorado Canyon State Park and the Flatirons.
 Home of the University of Colorado, plenty of restaurants and drinking establishments are available to choose from, while visitors who are looking for a place to relax can also have a spot of tea at the Celestial Seasonings Tea Factory.